 GeneCards Summary for TTN Gene

 TTN (Titin) is a Protein Coding gene.
-Diseases associated with TTN include cardiomyopathy, familial hypertrophic, 9 and cardiomyopathy, dilated, 1g.
-Among its related pathways are Hemostasis and Hemostasis.
-GO annotations related to this gene include calcium ion binding and protein serine/threonine kinase activity.
-An important paralog of this gene is MYLK4.
+Diseases associated with TTN include Myopathy, Myofibrillar, 9, With Early Respiratory Failure and Tibial Muscular Dystrophy, Tardive.
+Among its related pathways are Cardiac conduction and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and identical protein binding.

 Key component in the assembly and functioning of vertebrate striated muscles.
 By providing connections at the level of individual microfilaments, it contributes to the fine balance of forces between the two halves of the sarcomere.
 The size and extensibility of the cross-links are the main determinants of sarcomere extensibility properties of muscle.
 In non-muscle cells, seems to play a role in chromosome condensation and chromosome segregation during mitosis.
 Might link the lamina network to chromatin or nuclear actin, or both during interphase.